iainctduncan/papers/source/design.rst

 When beginning the project, after determining that a Lisp-family language was appopriate, I evaluated a number of Scheme and Lisp implementations as candidates.
 I will discuss now why the s7 implementation in particular was chosen.
-(Note for the curious: s7 is intended to be spelled lowercase and is named after a Yamaha motorcycle!
-CITE BILL)
+(Note for the curious: the author has informed me that s7 is intended to be spelled lowercase as it is named after a Yamaha motorcycle!)

 Use in Computer Music
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 s7 was created by, and is maintained by, Bill Schottstaedt, a professor emeritus of the Stanford music centre (CCRMA), and the author of Common Lisp Music and the Snd editor. s7 is used in in Snd editor (essentially an Emacs-like audio editing tool), and in Common Music 3, an algorithmic composition platform created by Henrik Taube.
+(Schottstaedt,)
+.. citation, s7 website
 This has meant that there is a significant body of code from Common Music that can be used with very minimal adjustment in Scheme for Max.
 Indeed, if I were to describe S4M in one sentence, it would be that it is a cross between Common Music and the Max js object.

 Linguistic Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Not suprising, given the author's involvement with Common Lisp music systems, s7 is, by Scheme standards, highly influenced by Common Lisp.
+Not suprising, given the author's involvement with Common Lisp (CL) music systems, s7 is, by Scheme standards, highly influenced by Common Lisp.
-It includes Common Lisp style *keywords*, which are symbols that begin with and always evaluate to themselves. s7 also uses Common-Lisp-style macros (a.k.a defmacro macros), rather than the syntax-case or syntax-rules macros in most modern Schemes.
+It includes Common Lisp *keywords*, which are symbols that begin with and always evaluate to themselves. s7 also uses Common Lisp style macros (a.k.a. "defmacro" macros), rather than the syntax-case or syntax-rules macros in most modern Schemes.
-To support CL macros safely (without inadvertent variable capture), s7 includes support for first-class environments (lexical environments that can be used as values for variables), and the gensym function, which is used to create unique guaranteed-unique symbols in the context of a macroexpansion.
+To support CL macros safely (without inadvertent variable capture), s7 includes support for first-class environments (lexical environments that can be used as values for variables), and the "gensym" function, which is used to create unique guaranteed-unique symbols for use in a macroexpansion.
+.. citatation FIX TODO s7 site
-(Interestingly, and fortunately for the purpose of adoption, these are features also shared with Clojure, a modern Lisp variant with wide use in business and web application circles.)
+Interestingly, and perhaps fortunately for the purpose of adoption, these are features also shared with Clojure, a modern Lisp variant with much in common with Scheme, and with wide use in business and web application circles.
+(Miller, 2018)
+.. citation (Miller, 2018) Programming Clojure

 We can assume these features were chosen by Bill as appropriate for his use case - the solo composer-programmer - and indeed in my personal experience they have been helpful for working on projects in S4M.